Charlie Plummer

 What Is Looking for Alaska Star Charlie Plummer's Favorite NYC Movie?

 In the summer of 2019, Charlie posted behind-the-scenes photos from a TV show and a video of a press conference dedicated to the upcoming premiere on his Instagram.
-The young actor plays the role of a brave guy named Miles Holter who embarks on a journey with his friends, testing their character and loyalty.
+The young actor plays Miles Holter, a brave guy who embarks on a journey with his friends that tests their character and loyalty.

 A still from Words on Bathroom Walls